-The Chase Family Award for Visiting Graduate Scholars at the P.K.
-Yonge Library|
+The Chase Family Grant for Visiting Graduate Scholars

 The story of the Chases in Florida began in 1878 when Sydney Octavius Chase (1860-1941), having read about orange groves in Scribner's Magazine, came to Florida from Philadelphia.
 His brother, Joshua Coffin Chase (1858-1948), joined him in 1884 and together they formed Chase and Company that year.
 The citrus enterprise eventually involved all of the family over several generations.

-Previous Recipients of the Chase Family Award
+Previous Recipients of the Chase Family Grant

 Award for 2018

-Aubrey Lauersdorf (University of North Carolina, Chapel Hill) for research on her dissertation about the Apalachee Indians of Florida, completed in 2020.
+Aubrey Lauersdorf (University of North Carolina, Chapel Hill) conducted research on her dissertation about the Apalachee Indians of Florida, completed in 2020.
 She is assistant professor in history at Auburn University and is at work on a book project, “Apalachee Coast: Indigenous Power in the Colonial Gulf South."

 We are delighted to recognize Robert D. Skelton as the first of the Chase Family Grant graduate scholars to visit the P.K.
 Yonge Library of Florida History in 2023.
 Robert completed a week of research focusing on Reconstruction.
 As part of his dissertation work at the University of North Carolina Greensboro, he argues that the Radical Republican vision for fostering Black political power and landownership in Florida collided with post-war business interests that viewed the new Freedmen populace as primarily an inexpensive labor force.
 In particular, he examined post-war negotiations between Democrats and Republicans to restart and revitalize Florida’s economy that fractured the Republican coalition and led to the demise of both Republican and African American political power in Florida until the Civil Rights Era.